Epidural Steroid Injection (ESI)

 The facet joints are small synovial joints that occur on both sides of the spine at every vertebral level of the cervical, thoracic and lumbar spine.
 Facet syndrome is an irritation of part of the facet joint, leading to local pain and decreased range of motion.

 Facet joints can be treated using three different techniques, including facet joint injections, medial branch blocks or radiofrequency neurotomy.

 During a facet joint injection, the painful facet joints are injected with a mixture of two different medications, including Lidocaine and a long-acting steroid with the goal of decreasing inflammation within the joint and providing pain relief.
-An alternative to steroid is placing either platelet-rich fibrin (PRF) or stem cells into the facet joints.
+An alternative to steroid is placing either platelet-rich fibrin (PRF) into the facet joints.
 These products give longer-lasting pain relief and have fewer potential side effects than steroid therapy.

 Medial Branch Blocks (MBB)